PandaMods-Dev/Pandas-Extra-Details/README.md

 ## About
 This mod aims to add small animations and details to blocks that originally didn't have them.

-## **❗Important❗**
+### **❗Important❗**
-Some large structures can cause performance issues, because of the large amount of block getting rendered.
+Some large structures can cause performance issues, because of the large amount of blocks getting rendered.

 ## Showcase
 ![Door Animation](https://github.com/PandaDap2006/Pandas-Extra-Details/blob/master/assets_for_readme/showcase_door_animation.gif?raw=true)